tappyness1/beijing-pm-2-5-eda-ml/blog.md

 ## Questions of Interest

 1. **How do meteorological factors influence PM2.5 air pollution levels in Beijing?**
-2. **Can we accurately forecast future PM2.5 levels using historical data and machine learning?**
+2. **Can we have a model to forecast the PM2.5 levels**
 3. **How does feature engineering (such as lagged and rolling features) impact the accuracy of PM2.5 forecasts?**

 ---

 ## Findings

-### 1. Meteorological Factors and PM2.5
+### 1. How do meteorological factors influence PM2.5 air pollution levels in Beijing?

 - **PM2.5 levels** show strong seasonality, with higher concentrations during colder months.
 - **Temperature and Dew Point** are strongly positively correlated, while **Pressure** is strongly negatively correlated with both.